raul-izquierdo/english/sources/vocabulary/Processing Signals/Analysing and Evaluating.md

     = I wondered
     ?
 Mientras iba, me pregunté por dónde ir : `As I was going along, I wondered which way to go`

-no sabia por donde ir
-    = `I didn't know which way to go`
+no sabia por donde ir = `I didn't know which way to go` - `I didn't know where to go`

 estoy seguro
     = sure OF (seguro DE)